Metehan29/Data-Structure-Algorithms/README.md

-# Queue-Data-Structure
+# Data-Structure
-Code for the queue data structure in Java
+Code for the some data structures in Java